Semi-Truck Accident Lawyer Las Vegas, NV

 - Contributory negligence rule: if a plaintiff is found negligent in any way for the cause of the accident, the plaintiff is barred from recovering any damages.

 Nevada applies a modified comparative negligence statute (NRS 41.141).
-The statute states that even if someone is at fault for an accident, that they will still be able to attempt to recover damages.
-In Nevada, if someone caused an accident in part, they can still recover damages as long as their portion of the blame does not exceed 50%.
-If an individual’s fault is 50% or less at fault that individual will still be liable to pay the percentage of fault they caused.
+The statute states that even if someone is at fault for an accident, they can still attempt to recover damages.
+In Nevada, if someone is partially responsible for an accident, they can still recover damages as long as their portion of the blame does not exceed 50%.
+If a judge determines that an individual’s fault is 50% or less, that individual will still be liable to pay the percentage of fault they caused.

 It is important to note that while this statute can be applied in semi-truck or other car accident lawsuits where comparative negligence is used as a defense, NRS 41.141 does not affect the joint and several liability of defendants in an action based upon: